A Peek at the British Royal Family’s Residences

 Owned by the Crown, Clarence House was home to Queen Elizabeth, the Queen Mother for more 50 years.
 Designed by John Nash in 1825-27, it was built for George III’s son Clarence, hence its name.
 But it’s since undergone extensive remodeling to make it suitable for modern living.
 If you fancy a little remodeling yourself, see what trends will pay off in 2018.

-Clarence House is attached to St. James’s Palace and the two residences share the same gardens.
+Clarence House is attached to St. James’s Palace and the two British palaces share the same gardens.
 Although other members of the British royal family visit, Clarence House is the official London residence of the Prince of Wales.

 Originally bought by William III in 1689, Kensington Palace was the main residence for the British royal family until Queen Victoria moved into Buckingham Palace.
 Queen Victoria was born and grew up here, and it was also Princess Diana’s home.